Shafqatsarwar/first_hackathone/chatbot/overview.md

 ## How It Works

-1. **Indexing**: All textbook content is processed and converted to vector embeddings stored in Qdrant
+1. **Indexing**: All repository content is processed and converted to vector embeddings stored in Qdrant
 2. **Query Processing**: When a user asks a question, it's converted to a vector embedding
 3. **Retrieval**: The system finds the most relevant content chunks based on vector similarity
 4. **Generation**: The LLM generates a response using the retrieved content as context